-Crisp outside and perfectly soft inside, Dudhi Muthiya is a popular Gujarati snack or appetizer.
+Crisp outside and perfectly soft inside, Dudhi Muthiya is a popular Gujarati snack.

 Twice cooked dumplings; these are made using wheat flour, grated bottle gourd and a handful of Indian spices.

-The word Muthiya is derived from the gujarati word Muthi; which means fist.
-These are generally shaped in thick log form using the fist.
+The word Muthiya or Muthia is derived from the Gujarati word Muthi; which means fist.
+This name is because muthiya is generally given the shape of thick logs using the fist.
 They can be shaped differently when using them for a different purpose.

 Once the muthiya are steamed and pan fried, they become deliciously crisp on the outside while remaining soft within.
 This is a characteristic of the recipe and makes them a great non-fried option for snacks or as an appetizer.